 Unlikely as it may seem, drinks trolleys are back in fashion and more popular than ever.
 Maybe it was the Mad Men effect?
 Others put it down to the fact that more and more of us are staying home of an evening as we embrace JOMO (the joy of missing out).
 And also JOSI (the joy of staying in).
 This feels particularly apt this time of the year, when hunkering down in a warm, cosy home wins hands down over being out on cold, wintery evenings.
 In which case – we need the bar to come to us.

-I do have a hankering for a drinks trolley.
+I’ll admit it, I do have a hankering for a drinks trolley.
 Although I prefer their American name – bar carts.
 They conjure up images of opulence, decadence and frivolous drinks in sparkling company.
-In my mind’s eye I see lots of gleaming metal and silvery, mirrored surfaces inspired by Art Deco design or Hollywood film sets from the 1950’s.
+Cue lots of gleaming metal and silvery, mirrored surfaces inspired by Art Deco design or Hollywood film sets from the 1950’s.

 However, if that’s not your thing consider instead the new crop of contemporary bar carts which are sleek, simple and minimal.
 Less bling, more Bauhaus shall we say.
 If you have room for one, there’s almost certainly a drinks trolley out there for you somewhere, whatever your style.